Gaussian Process Boosting: A Non-linear and Non-parametric Mixed Effects Model

 \subsubsection{Grouped random effects model}

-So-called grouped, or clustered, random effects occur if there is a grouping of the data, and the grouped random effects account for correlation due to this grouping structure.
-Examples of grouped random effects covered by specifications include single-level random effects, crossed and hierarchically nested random effects, and random coefficient effects.
-Depending on the application area, such models are also denoted as longitudinal, panel data, or repeated measurement models.
-Basically, every categorical predictor variable can be interpreted as partitioning the data into different groups.
+Grouped, or clustered, random effects models are applied to grouped data.
+For instance, a grouping of data can occur if there are several units each having multiple observations which are potentially dependent within units.
+Grouped random effects then account for correlation due to this grouping structure.
+Depending on the application area, such grouped data is also denoted as longitudinal, panel, or repeated measurement data if different units are repeatedly measured over time.

-In a single-level grouped random effects model, for instance, it is assumed that there is a hierarchical grouping of several units each having multiple observations which are dependent within units.
-Specifically, assume that there is a categorical variable that partitions the data into $m$ groups according to the levels of the variable.
-Then, it is assumed that there is a random effect $b_j\in\mathbb{R}$, $j=1,\dots,m$, for every group $j$, and the random effects $b_j$ are assumed to be independent and identically distributed with $\text{Cov}(b)=\Sigma=\sigma_1^2 I_m$.
+In a single-level grouped random effects model, there is a single grouping of the data into $m$ different groups.
+For every group $j$, $j=1,\dots,m$, there is a random effect $b_j\in\mathbb{R}$, and the random effects $b_j$ are assumed to be independent and identically distributed with $\text{Cov}(b)=\Sigma=\sigma_1^2 I_m$.
 We thus have

-where the matrix $Z$ is an incidence matrix $Z\in \{0,1\}^{n\times m}$ that relates group-level random effects to observations.
-Such a single-level model can be easily extended to allow for multiple random effects which can be nested or crossed and also consist of random coefficients, i.e. random slopes.
-In the latter case, $Z$ is no longer a binary incidence matrix but it contains covariate data.
+where the matrix $Z\in \{0,1\}^{n\times m}$ is an incidence matrix that relates group-level random effects to observations.
+Such a single-level model can be easily extended to allow for multiple random effects which are crossed and hierarchically nested and can also consist of random coefficients (random slopes).
+In the latter case, $Z$ is no longer a binary incidence matrix but contains covariate data.

+Note that every categorical variable of cardinality $m$ corresponds to a grouping of the data into $m$ different groups, and the columns of $Z$ correspond to dummy, or one-hot encoded, variables of the categorical variable representing the grouping structure.
+In general, grouped random effects models can thus be used to model (high-cardinality) categorical predictor variables.